J. Mahlon Barnes: Ouster as Executive Secretary

 The revolutionary socialist left wing of the SPA was deeply dissatisfied with Barnes as the Executive Secretary of the organization, seeing him as a willing factional ally of the electorally-oriented right wing in periodic factional skirmishes involving the party's National Office.
 The left long sought his removal but were unable to muster sufficient strength on the National Committee to vote the clerically-proficient and ideologically discreet Barnes out of office.
 Ultimately it was not the SPA's left wing, but rather publicity about alleged personal indiscretions which energized the SPA's Christian socialists against Barnes and led to his ouster.

 In the summer of 1910, old-time Socialist Labor Party and Socialist Party veteran Thomas J. Morgan published a set of charges against Barnes in a weekly newspaper, The Provoker.
 Morgan's assistance had been sought by labor organizer Mary "Mother" Jones to force Barnes to repay a loan made by her to him previously.
 Barnes did not promptly repay the loan, which lead Morgan to make melodramatic accusations against Barnes, charging the party's Executive Secretary with dishonesty, incompetence, drunkenness, and the conduct of sexual affairs with National Office employees.
 A former employee of the National Office wrote to the party's National Executive Committee documenting the substance of some of these charges.

 When the NEC refused to place the matter before the larger National Committee for action, a firestorm erupted in the Socialist Party, with Reverend Edward E. Carr, editor of the national newspaper The Christian Socialist, taking up the attack against Barnes for his alleged immoral conduct.
 This drumbeat of criticism forced the NEC to capitulate and in December 1910 a special investigating committee was named to explore the veracity of the charges against Barnes.

 At the end of February 1911 this committee found Barnes and the NEC innocent of all misconduct.

 The favorable report of the special investigating committee did not end the matter, however.
 The National Executive Committee declined to publish the testimony taken by the investigators, instead merely passing a resolution accepting the conclusions of the report—an action which infuriated some members of the National Committee, who sought full disclosure on the controversial matter, fearing a whitewash.

 The debate raged for another six months, forcing the National Executive Committee to revisit the matter at its session in August 1911, at which it heard the direct testimony of some of the witnesses against Barnes.
 At the conclusion of these hearings, the NEC revealed that Barnes had placed the mother of his child—to whom he was not married—on the party payroll while at the same time deducting $2 a week from her paycheck as repayment of a $30 loan he made to her.
-The NEC declared Barnes guilty of a "grave indiscretion" and accepted his resignation, naming another party moderate, John M. Work, as the new Executive Secretary of the organization.
+The NEC declared Barnes guilty of a "grave indiscretion" and accepted his resignation, naming John M. Work, a member of the Right faction, as the new Executive Secretary of the organization.